bwgjoseph/spring-boot-cs-stack/README.md

 The idea is straight-forward, and easy to implement but have not tested for edge case, and more complicated use-case yet.
 There is no requirement to pull the data upfront before patch.
 Have yet to test with updating of different data-type column (string, int, date, etc)

+> See [stackoverflow](https://stackoverflow.com/questions/69778451/mybatis-passing-in-the-datatype-on-dynamic-update-query) on issue with different datatype

 - Create a `patch` endpoint
   - See `PostController.patchById`
 - Converts the incoming request pojo into `Map<String, Object>` using `jackson objectMapper`